+BLACKBOARD: We will use Blackboard in this class.
 I use the Blackboard system extensively during the semester to communicate with the class.
 Changes to this Syllabus or other class structure or schedules will be communicated through the Blackboard system.
-You are responsible for monitoring their Blackboard account and the associated email address connected to their Blackboard account.
-If you have had no previous experience with the system, you should take advantage of the available training resources early in the semester.
+You are responsible for monitoring your Blackboard account and the associated email address connected to it.
+If you have had no previous experience with the system, you should take advantage of the available training resources immediately.